Member | Established: 1988 | Member since 2014

 SMO 2: International Education Standards

-The VRC periodically engages in policy dialogues with accredited education providers and conducts reviews of existing programs to ensure continued alignment with the standards.
+The VRC engages in policy dialogues with accredited education providers and conducts reviews of existing programs through its Quality Assurance Committee to ensure continued alignment with the standards and the professional development and competence of future Registered Controllers.
 It continuously monitors changes to the IES so that the association’s standards are compliant and kept up to date.
+The VRC also requires continuing professional development for its members – 120 hours over 3 years.
+VRC reports that professional education requirements for the designation of Registered Controller address all the relevant requirements of the latest IES.

-The VRC also complies with SMO 2 by providing a range of educational material and learning opportunities for members to fulfill the mandatory continuing professional development requirements, and monitors and enforces compliance.
+The VRC also complies with SMO 2 by providing a range of educational material and learning opportunities for members via its Finance Academy to fulfill the mandatory CPD requirements, and monitors and enforces compliance.

 Current Status: Sustain